Resources for Students

 What is anxiety?

 Anxiety is something that we all feel at some time.
 It is a natural response to potentially dangerous situations and helps us to avoid them.
 Anxiety also manifests itself as the ‘fight or flight’ response which creates the urge to run away or fight the possible danger.
-An anxiety disorder differs from the anxiety that we all feel in the following ways:

 There are many different types of anxiety disorders, the main ones are generalised anxiety disorder, panic disorder, phobias, obsessive compulsive disorder and post-traumatic stress disorder.
 You can read more about these on the Mind Uk website here.